elevata-labs/elevata/README.md

 © 2025 Ilona Tag — All rights reserved.
 **elevata™** is an open-source software project for data & analytics innovation.
-The name *elevata* is a pending trademark registration at the German Patent and Trade Mark Office (DPMA).
+The name *elevata* is currently under trademark registration with the German Patent and Trade Mark Office (DPMA).
 Other product names, logos, and brands mentioned here are property of their respective owners.

 Released under the **GNU Affero General Public License v3 (AGPL-3.0)**.